UtrechtUniversity/yoda/docs/administration/troubleshooting-replication-revisions.md

 ## Running a job in verbose mode manually

-If a data object is not replicated or does not get a new revision, consider stopping and temporarily disabling the background process cronjob for troubleshooting.
+If a data object is not replicated or does not get a new revision, first check whether this behaviour is caused by configured delay parameters (`async_replication_delay_time` and ` async_revision_delay_time`).
+If this is not the case, consider stopping and temporarily disabling the background process cronjob for troubleshooting.
 This can be done by temporarily setting the background process stop flag (`/ZONE/yoda/flags/stop_replication` or `/ZONE/yoda/flags/stop_revisions`) and waiting for the job to finish.
+See [the page about setting job flags](setting-job-flags.md) for more information.

 The iquest command can be used to print a list of data objects that are queued for replication or revision creation.
 Example for replication: